-As a retoucher you have probably already understood that we don’t work in a vacuum.
-We, retouchers, are always a part of a team that strives toward a common goal: the creation of a beautiful image.
+As a retouching artist you have probably already understood that we don’t work in a vacuum.
+We retouchers are always a part of a team that strives toward a common goal: the creation of a beautiful image.
 And knowing how and why other creative professionals on your team do their part of the job will benefit you immensely.

 Today we are going to look at a few tricks you can learn from your makeup artist, that could be helpful when making your post-production decisions.